-Massachusetts General Law (M.G.L. c.149) establishes requirements for Filed Sub-Bids on public building projects.
+Massachusetts General Law (M.G.L. c.149) establishes the requirements for Filed Sub-Bids.
 Separate Filed Sub-Bids are mandated for certain trade-specific classes of work estimated to exceed an established dollar amount ($25,000 as of this writing).
 The Filed Sub-Bids are opened before the General Contractor bids, and a list of accepted Filed Sub-Bids is published in an addendum to the General Contractor bidders, who then select and include an approved Filed Sub-Bidder name and amount for each required Filed Sub-Bid entry on the General Bid form.
 The law includes specific timing and processing requirements and numerous “what ifs” beyond this brief description, and they should also be considered.

 Developing specifications and drawings that are responsive to the Filed Sub-Bid laws can be particularly challenging for architects who are not accustomed to sorting out scopes of work between contractors and subcontractors.
 The written legal requirements are fussy, and, like most codes, they may need to be revisited again and again to make sure the specifications, drawings, and subsequent administration of bidding and construction meet the letter of the law.

 - The Invitation for Bids in the “front end” of the Project Specifications includes a concise list of Filed Sub-Bids required for the project, indicating the applicable specifications section number(s) and title(s).
 It is also good for the Table of Contents to designate by symbol or notation the Filed Sub-Bid sections (an asterisk * is commonly used for this purpose, along with a legend or footnote that explains its meaning).

 - The Instructions to Bidders section includes specific instructions and information related to the filing and processing of Filed Sub-Bids.